Juan de la Garza

 Juan Gerardo de la Garza Tenorio "Chico" (born September 20, 1961) is a retired javelin thrower from Mexico, who won the bronze medal at the 1987 Pan American Games during his career.
-He is an assistant track and field coach at Texas A&M University, coaching the throwing events.
+He was an assistant throws coach at Texas A&M University, where he also ran for the Texas A&M Aggies track and field team.
+He retired in 2025.